orbkit/orbkit/README.txt

 Installation
 ============

-Currently no setup.py file is available.
-So, if you want to use orbkit as a standalone program or a python module, you have to install it manually as described for bash in the following.
+Currently, no setup.py file is available.
+So, if you want to use orbkit as a standalone program or a python module, a manual installation is prerequisite.
+An instruction for linux using bash follows in the subsequent section.

 Two methods will be described.
 The installation via git and the installation using a tarball provided.